nurdun/datatable-drag-drop-plugin/README.md

           }
       }
 ```
-As the code writed ,drag-drap siggle row or more rows is based on category <br/>
+As the code writed ,drag-drap siggle row or more rows is based on category properties <br/>
 IF all of the rows are seem category, we only can drag-drop siggle row <br/>
 IF some rows category properties are "A" and some rows category properties are "B",So we think category "B" rows Are Blong to category "A" rows,so we can drag-drop more rows <br/>